MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

 ## Provision operating system, features, roles, storage, and network

 > [!WARNING]
-> Windows Server 2016 Technical Preview does not support Storage Replica on production servers.
+> Windows Server 2016 does not support Storage Replica on production servers.

-1. Install Windows Server 2016 Technical Preview Datacenter Edition on all server nodes.
+1. Install Windows Server 2016 Datacenter Edition on all server nodes.
 Do not choose Standard Edition if it is available, as it does not contain Storage Replica.
 Use of Windows Server Desktop Experience, Core, and Nano installation modes are all supported.
     > [!IMPORTANT]
     > From this point on, always logon as a domain user who is a member of the built-in administrator group on all servers.
 Always remember to elevate your PowerShell and CMD prompts going forward when running on a graphical server installation or on a Windows 10 computer.
 2. Add network information and join the nodes to the domain, then restart them.